 ½CupCheese, Non-Dairy Cheese, or Nutritional Yeast

 In a medium saucepan, add the oil and heat over medium heat.
-Once hot, add the spice mixture, whisking constantly until fragrant, about 1 minute.
+Once hot, add the spice mixture, whisking constantly until fragrant, about 30 seconds to 1 minute.
 Then, whisk in the tomato paste and slowly pour in the broth while whisking constantly to prevent lumps.

 Prepare the enchilada sauce as instructed above and set aside.
 If making homemade tortillas, prepare them and set those aside as well.

 Prepare the meat: Finely chop the onion.
 Then, in a large skillet heat 2 Tbsp. oil over medium high heat.
 Once hot, add the onion and beef.
 Cook until beef has browned, breaking up the meat with a wooden spoon as it cooks.
 Drain off fat if desired, then add the green chiles, salt, and pepper.
 Stir to combine.
 Turn off heat and set aside.